 Those who seek degrees in the humanities, however, seek to develop as broad a knowledge and education as possible—the exact opposite of a performance degree.
-Rather than offering the specific skills of a honed physical practice, the humanities offer broad training in all kinds of thinking and communicating in general over the entire course of human history.
-Owing to this very broad definition—which more practically means the study of language, literature, philosophy, and history—the humanities has difficulty branding itself.
-In their quest to convince students to shell out thousands of dollars for degrees which need to get them jobs, universities struggle to give students a list of skills and objectives that they can expect walk away with for the money, time, and effort they invested in a humanities degree.
-It certainly does not help that, the numbers back STEM disciplines; students with degrees in science and engineering can expect to get hired more quickly, and indeed to make more money than their peers in the humanities: “English, French and history majors earned approximately $20,000 to $30,000 less a year, on average, than those in engineering, math or computer science, according to Statistics Canada.”
+Rather than offering the specific skills of a honed physical practice, the humanities offer training in all kinds of thinking and communicating in general over the entire course of human history.
+Owing to this broad definition—which more practically means the study of language, literature, philosophy, and history—the humanities has difficulty branding itself as a discipline.
+Universities, in their quest to convince students to shell out thousands of dollars for degrees which need to get them jobs, struggle to give students a list of skills and objectives that they can expect walk away with for the money, time, and effort they invested in a humanities degree.
+It certainly does not help that the numbers back STEM disciplines.
+Students with degrees in science and engineering can expect to get hired more quickly, and indeed to make more money than their peers in the humanities: “English, French and history majors earned approximately $20,000 to $30,000 less a year, on average, than those in engineering, math or computer science, according to Statistics Canada.”

-Now. humanities students are not the deep sea monsters that may or may not inhabit the Mariana Trench.
-We do know what their “skills” are—those skills simply aren’t quantifiable in the same way that STEM skills are quantifiable.
-The humanities does teach its students “skills” in that it does not teach its students the information they need to perform specific tasks.
-The humanities does not teach its students to tap dance, or perform liver transplants, or complete the tax returns of multi-national corporations.
-Rather, the humanities teaches processes: reception, interpretation, thinking, and communication.
+However, the study of the humanities does not teach a specific set of skills; rather, the humanities teach processes: reception, interpretation, thinking, and communication.
 While these seem like broad, abstract abilities, they tend to make for people who are generally useful to have around, rather than people who perform specific tasks.
 Students in the humanities are constant communicators, expected to gather and understand information from a wide variety of disciplines, and then to relay that information to others through their own writing or speaking.
 They are trained to develop their communication skills over time, complicating their thought processes and increasing their tolerance for difficult, and often paradoxical, material.
 They are trained to synthesize large amounts of information, distill the relevant facts, and then contextualize that information in service of a persuasive argument.
 Students of the humanities are well-read, careful, and experienced thinkers and writers—qualities that one learns to value increasingly over the course of one’s life.

 Perhaps the real reason why humanities students and their contributions to the work force are so hard to trace and quantify is that they are everywhere.
 These students offer high-octane versions of skills that are so basic, most people have ceased to consider their import.
 No one in the office can quite put their finger on why the new hire, who happens to have a Literature degree, is so effective—but it may be because she has been trained to communicate her ideas clearly through her writing, which makes her work easy to understand.
 That rising star in the PR department might have his Masters in Media Relations, but his undergraduate degree in Cultural Studies taught him how to read any socio-cultural situation or text.